barsoom/devbook/styleguide/css/README.md

 }
 ```

-We also accept naming like `.is-inactive` for modifiers (a.k.a. "states") when that is more convenient, e.g. for "polymorphic" modifiers applied by JavaScript to multiple components.

 Further reading:

 * [Shoot to kill; CSS selector intent](http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/)
 * [Scaling down the BEM methodology for small projects](http://www.smashingmagazine.com/2014/07/17/bem-methodology-for-small-projects/)

+#### `.is-modified` is allowed.

+In addition to [BEM-like modifier naming](#bem-like-naming), we also accept naming like `.is-inactive` for modifiers (a.k.a. "states") when that is more convenient, e.g. for "polymorphic" modifiers applied by JavaScript to multiple components.

+In this case, *never* style the modifier class standalone (don't do `.is-inactive { … }`), *always* style it together with the modified thing (do `.item-listing.is-inactive { … }`).
+Generic modifier classes should have no styling on their own since we never know what they may be combined with in the future.

 #### Keep specificity low.